griffithlab/htlv_integration_sites/README.md

 ```

-#### Use the viral read list to produce filtered BAM files with only those reads
+#### Use the viral alignment read list to produce filtered BAM files with only those reads
 for SAMPLE in "${SAMPLES[@]}"; do
     echo -e "\nProducing viral read list filtered BAM for $SAMPLE"
     echo "samtools view -H bams/${SAMPLE}.markedsorted.bam > tmp/${SAMPLE}.markedsorted.bam.header"